nescondo/winter_break_2025/journal.md

 over the spec, doesn't seem like it'll be too bad, though!

 2hrs.
 13min (to include work, lots of coding today - probably around 10 hours!!!)

+# Day 11 - 12/23/25

+<b>Session 1</b>

+Worked on my personal website for a little longer today.
+Was able to get routing working but ended up scrapping it to add it to a singular page.
+Later on, I'll add my GitHub, LinkedIn, and maybe YouTube to replace those routes.
+Added a few shadcn components and fixed up the header a bit.
+Also created a sprite but not entirely sure if I want to add it to the website at this point.

+~4hrs.